-Nauticus' mission is to disrupt the current ocean services paradigm through the introduction and integration of advanced robotic technologies.
-These key technologies are supervised autonomy control software, novel robotic platforms capable of implementing autonomous behaviors, acoustic communications networking protocols, force/torque controllable electric manipulation, perception, artificial intelligence, and machining learning software, and multimodal 3-D workspace sensors.
+Nauticus' near-term objective is to disrupt the current ocean services paradigm through the introduction and integration of advanced robotic technologies.
+These key technologies are supervised autonomy control software, novel robotic platforms capable of implementing autonomous behaviors, acoustic communications networking protocols, force/torque controllable electric manipulation, perception, artificial intelligence and machine learning software, and multimodal 3-D workspace sensors.
 Implementation of these technologies enables substantially improved operations at significantly reduced costs and greenhouse gas emissions over conventional methods based on the size of legacy surface support vessels, their crew, and required communications and power links.
-Legacy surface support vessels are typically 75 meter vessels, requiring a large crew and substantial equipment.
-Further, using tethered ROVs, the surface support vessel must support large spools of communication and power cable that can link the surface to the ROV, for example, down to 3,000m.
-This outfit can cost upwards of \$100,000 per day, based on the size of the crew, the cost or the surface support vessel and equipment.
-In comparison, Nauticus' cost estimates, which it validated through testing of the Hydronaut and Aquanaut, show that these day rate costs can be reduced by up to 60% when the full complement of Nauticus technologies are deployed.
-This is because the cost to outfit and hire the vessel are reduced as the Hydronaut is a 18 meter vessel, requiring fewer crew and resources.
-And, the reduced crew and vessel size leads to similar reductions in greenhouse gases emitted during these operations.
-Further, because the Aquanaut is an untethered remotely operated vehicle ("ROV"), it does not require the amounts of communication and power cables that a tethered ROV requires, reducing the cost of operations.
+Legacy surface support vessels are typically 75-meter vessels, requiring a large crew and substantial equipment.
+Further, using a tethered remotely operated vehicle ("ROV"), the surface support vessel must support large spools of communication and power cable that can link the surface to the ROV, for example, down to 3,000m.
+This outfit can cost upwards of \$100,000 per day, based on the size of the crew and the cost of the surface support vessel and equipment.
+In comparison, Nauticus' cost estimates, which it validated through testing of the Hydronaut and Aquanaut, show that these costs can be reduced significantly when the full complement of Nauticus technologies are deployed.
+This is because the cost to outfit and hire the vessel are reduced, as Hydronaut is an 18-meter vessel, requiring fewer crew and resources.
+And the reduced crew and vessel size lead to large reductions in greenhouse gases emitted during these operations.
+Further, because the Aquanaut is an untethered ROV, it does not require the amounts of communication and power cables that a tethered ROV requires, reducing the cost of operations.